 #2.
 The information architecture – How is information structured between the content of parent and child pages?
 Is this being reflected in the URL architecture?
 Are they flowing pagerank properly from the home page to the central hubs and then downstream?
 Are there any leaks?

 #3.
 The existing rankings and potential – I fire up SEMRush, use the organic keyword report, export to Excel, and then do a quick keyword opportunity audit .
-From here I focus on rankings between page 1 and 2 to identify quick wins and potential for large gains in traffic.
+From here I focus on rankings between pages 1 and 2 to identify quick wins and potential for large gains in traffic.

 I’m a non-technical SEO guy so my answer might be a little different than most.